RESOURCES

 Financial Assistance

-Our Get Out Stay Out Fund provides one-time financial assistance for critical items to escape danger from an intimate partner including for shelter, car and legal expenses, home security and utilities, and phones.
-This is mostly through referral from a caseworker. please click here to send us a message about this.
+Our Get Out Stay Out Fund provides financial assistance to Maine women for critical items to escape danger from an intimate partner including expenses for shelter, car, legal, home security, utilities, and phones.
+This is mostly through referral from a caseworker.

 Children's Fund: We provide joy and comfort to youth traumatized by domestic abuse with gifts their moms do not have the money to provide, including art, music and theater camp, driver's ed, grooming shears for an 11-year-old to take care of her pet dog, musical instruments, sports equipment, back to school clothes, birthday parties, and Christmas presents.